flecsi/flecsi/doc/sphinx/src/user-guide/introduction.rst

 For the index topology, we can think of the implicit index space as just being the indices, with a particular instance being defined by its size.

-So far, in our examples we have been using the default *instance* of the index topology.
-This topology instance has an implicit coloring that assigns each index of the topology's indices to its own id, i.e., index 0 is assigned to color 0, etc. This simple example illustrates the definition of a coloring:
+The index topology also has an implicit coloring that assigns each index of the topology's indices to its own color, i.e., index 0 is assigned to color 0, etc. This simple example illustrates the definition of a coloring: